the7dorks/the7dorks.github.io/_posts/2021-11-16-build-day-attached-tracking-wheel.md

 ###### Test

-We realized after added the lexon to the holder in order to carry a 3rd Mobile Goal, the goal had a hard time going into the holder without help from the wall.
+We realized after adding the lexon to the holder in order to carry a 3rd Mobile Goal, the goal had a hard time going into the holder without help from the wall.

 <img class="responsive-img" width="500" src="/assets/pics/building/robot-1/HolderNotWorking.PNG">